A Simple but Efficient Transformer-Based Physics-Informed Neural Network for Incompressible Navier--Stokes Equations: Appendix C: Effect of the Number of Attention Heads

 Each attention head autonomously acquires distinct spatial-temporal correlations or fundamental physical linkages inherent in the flow field.
 Augmenting the number of heads allows the model to concentrate on more localized dependencies; however, this concurrently reduces the representational dimensionality accessible to each head.
 When the embedding dimension \( d_{\text{model}} \) is rather small, an excessive number of heads may result in a poor representation of essential flow dynamics, thereby impacting the model's convergence and overall stability.

 This study set the embedding dimension at \( d_{\text{model}} = 32 \) and changed the number of attention heads \( (N_{\text{heads}}) \) at 2, 4, and 8 to evaluate their impact on predictive performance, as shown in Table~\ref{tab:attention_heads}.
-Among these designs, the arrangement with four attention heads yielded the best favorable performance regarding loss, relative mean absolute error (rMAE), relative root mean squared error (rRMSE), and computational efficiency.
+Among these designs, the arrangement with $4$ attention heads yielded the most favorable performance in terms of loss, relative mean absolute error (rMAE), relative root mean squared error (rRMSE), and computational efficiency.
 If one utilizes these high attention heads, there is a possibility that the model will overfit.
+All models are executed on the NVIDIA L4 GPU, however they are also compatible with the Google Colab T4 GPU.

 The relative error metrics are mathematically defined as follows:

 where \( u_{i}^{\text{pred}} \) and \( u_{i}^{\text{true}} \) denote the predicted and reference solution values at the \( i^{\text{th}} \) grid point, respectively.